dstackai/dstack/docs/docs/protips.md

 </div>

-This allows you to access the remote `8501` port on `localhost:8501` while you the CLI is attached.
+This allows you to access the remote `8501` port on `localhost:8501` while the CLI is attached.

 ??? info "Port mapping"
     If you want to override the local port, use the `--port` option: